NamelessTeddy/bmsworld/README.md

 A simple static site that hosts BMS difficulty tables, intended to be used with BMS players that support the `bmstable` meta tag (e.g. LR2, beatoraja).

+I may end up adding a table of my personal chart recommendations in the future, but for now readers can consider this as currently not being maintained.

 Hosted at: https://namelessteddy.github.io/bmsworld/

 ## Structure